 Aphasia is a difficulty in understanding or expressing language due to some specific form of brain damage.
 It may affect any or all of the language areas such a s speaking, understanding, reading as well as writing.

-?2004-2022 Hamilton-Wentworth Stroke Recovery Association - Please Contact us.
+Since 1978 Hamilton-Wentworth Stroke Recovery Association - Please Contact us.

 rolex replica watches omega replica watches iwc replica watches iwc portuguese replica iwc aquatimer replica